 The Company calculates basic and diluted earnings per share by dividing net income attributable to the Company for the period by the weighted-average number of shares of common stock outstanding for that period.
 Basic earnings (loss) per share ("EPS") is computed by dividing net income by the weighted average number of common shares outstanding for the period.
 Diluted EPS is computed by dividing net income by the common shares plus common share equivalents.
-For further information about the Company's calculation of EPS, see Note 7 - "Net Income Per Share."
+For further information about the Company's calculation of EPS, see Note 8 - "Net Income Per Share Attributable to Common Stockholders."